 Student achievement is assessed regularly.
 Practice tests, presentations, reports, written assignments, short quizzes, midterms, and final examinations are given to assess students' progress in their Intensive English courses.
-Advancement within the Intensive English Program and from the IEP to the undergraduate program requires a grade of 70% or better, weighted from all seven courses IEP
+Advancement within the Intensive English Program and from the IEP to the undergraduate program requires a grade of 70% (C-) or better.